TaniaY21/TaniaY21/README.md

 - 👩🏻‍💻 [School of Code](https://github.com/SchoolOfCode) cohort 6 graduate
 - 🔭 I am really interested in NLP (no, not the pseudoscience!) which is what got me interested in the world of tech
 - 👯 I’m looking to collaborate on a language learning website or mobile app perhaps
-- ⚡ Fun fact: I have spent several years living in China and Taiwan, one year in Spain 🌍
+- ⚡ Fun fact: I have spent several years living in China and Taiwan, one year in Spain & Egypt 🌍

 #### Languages and Tools: